 BNG Bank is almost entirely wholesale funded and, therefore, relies on capital markets for its financing.
 The bank deploys a diversified funding strategy by issuing debt in multiple currencies and markets, with the aim of reaching out to a wide array of investors.
 BNG Bank's asset and liability management entails some maturity mismatches.
-The bulk of outstanding funding has remaining maturities in the range of one to five years, whereas a greater proportion of assets have maturities remaining above five years.
+The bulk of assets has remaining maturities above five years, whereas a greater proportion of liabilities have maturities remaining below five years.
 Maturity mismatches could have negative implications for the bank's interest margins (whereby the bank's spreads would rise significantly for a prolonged period and imply an increase in the refinancing cost of outstanding loans).

-Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes, and the coverage of gaps by a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth €8.9 billion as of 31 December 2021).
+Liquidity risk is managed through euro commercial paper and US dollar commercial paper programmes and a comfortable liquidity buffer (constituting highly liquid assets - eligible to the liquidity coverage ratio - worth €10.2 billion as of 31 December 2022).
 The bank also has an immediate drawing capacity of €16 billion, collateralised by public-sector loans (pre-pledged) at the European Central Bank.
-Most of BNG Bank's loan book can be used as collateral for central bank funding.
-Additionnally, BNG participated in the TLTRO III launched by the ECB following the coronavirus outbreak, resulting in a significant increase in cash and balances held with central banks.
-Cash and balances held with central banks increased to €9.3 billion at end-December 2021 from €2.3 billion at year-end 2020.
-This increased liquidity is temporary and not structural in our opinion.
+Additionally, most of BNG Bank's loan book can be used as collateral for central bank funding.

 The funding gaps are maintained within reasonable limits in view of BNG Bank's good standing in the capital markets.
-As bonds issued by a promotional bank (an institution where lending to the public sector represents more than 90% of total loans), the securities issued by BNG Bank are classified as "level 1" category assets (the highest quality of the High-Quality Liquid Assets of the "Liquidity Coverage Ratio").
+As bonds issued by a promotional bank (an institution where lending to the public sector represents more than 90% of total loans), the securities issued by BNG Bank are classified as "level 1" category assets.
 BNG Bank's bonds are also eligible for the European Central Bank's public-sector purchase programme aimed at stimulating the economy.
 These measures have further enhanced financial institutions' appetite for the bank's securities.
-As of year-end 2021, BNG Bank's liquidity coverage ratio (LCR) was 174% (up from to 133% in 2020) and its net stable funding ratio (NSFR) was 126% (from 122% in 2020), in compliance with the European Union (EU) prudential requirements.
+As of year-end 2022, BNG Bank's liquidity coverage ratio (LCR) was 189% (up from to 174% in 2021) and its net stable funding ratio (NSFR) was 125% (from 126% in 2021), in compliance with the European Union (EU) prudential requirements.